What is disability?

 Neurological – results in the loss of some bodily or mental functions.

 Disability is an everyday part of human diversity and forms only a part of someone’s identity.
-While some people strongly identify with their disability, others may see it as just another part of what makes them unique.
+While some people strongly identify with this, others may see it as just another part of what makes them unique.

-A person with disability may require some form of adjustment to help them do certain things in the same way as people without disability.
-This is the only thing differentiating someone with disability and someone without disability.
+A person with disability may require some form of adjustment to help them do certain things in the same way as people without it.
+This is the only thing differentiating someone with this and someone without this.

-Having disability does not mean someone can’t achieve what they want to.
+Having this problem does not mean someone can’t achieve what they want to.
 People with disability have the same rights as everyone else.
 To make decisions for their own lives and to be active members of society.

 Did you know?

-Over 4 million people in Australia have some form of disability.
+Over 4 million people in Australia have some form of this problem.
 That’s 1 in 5 people.

 The likelihood of living with disability increases with age.
 2 in 5 people with disability are 65 years or older.